 The variation in the microbiota is high between mice from different sources.
 We obtained C57BL/6 mice from 6 different sources: two colonies from the University of Michigan that were split from each other in 2010 (the Young and Schloss lab colonies) and four commercial vendors: the Jackson Laboratory, Charles River Laboratories, Taconic Biosciences, and Envigo (which was formerly Harlan).
 These 4 vendors were chosen because they are commonly used for murine CDI studies (26, 34–40).
 Two experiments were conducted, approximately 3 months apart.

-We sequenced the 16S rRNA gene from fecal samples collected from these mice after they acclimated to the University of Michigan animal housing environment.
+We sequenced the V4 region of the 16S rRNA gene from fecal samples collected from these mice after they acclimated to the University of Michigan animal housing environment.
 We first examined the alpha diversity across the 6 sources of mice.
 There was a significant difference in the richness (i.e. number of observed operational taxonomic units (OTUs)), but not Shannon diversity index across the sources of mice (PFDR = 0.03 and PFDR = 0.052, respectively; Fig. 1A-B and Tables S1-2).
 Next, we compared the community structure of mice (Fig. 1C).
 The source of mice and the interactions between the source and cage effects explained most of the observed variation between fecal communities (PERMANOVA combined R2 = 0.90, P < 0.001; Fig. 1C and Table S3).
 Mice that are co-housed tend to have similar gut microbiotas due to coprophagy (41).
 Since mice within the same source were housed together, it was not surprising that the cage effect also contributed to the observed community variation.
-There were some differences between the 2 experiments we conducted, as the experiment and cage effects significantly explained the observed community variation for the Schloss and Young lab mouse colonies (Fig. S2A-B and Table S4).
-However, most of the vendors also clustered by experiment (Fig. S2C-D, F), suggesting there was some community variation between the 2 experiments within each source, particularly for Schloss, Young, and Envigo mice (Fig. S2G-H).
+There were some differences between the 2 experiments we conducted, as the experiment and cage effects significantly explained the observed community variation for the Schloss and Young lab mouse colonies (Fig. S1A-B and Table S4).
+However, most of the vendors also clustered by experiment (Fig. S1C-D, F), suggesting there was some community variation between the 2 experiments within each source, particularly for Schloss, Young, and Envigo mice (Fig. S1G-H).
 After finding differences at the community level, we next identified the bacteria that varied between sources of mice.
-There were 268 OTUs with relative abundances that were significantly different between the sources (Fig. 1D and Table S5).
-Though we saw differences between experiments at the community level, there were no OTUs that were significantly different between experiments within Schloss, Young, and Envigo mice (all P > 0.05).
+There were 268 OTUs with relative abundances that were significantly different between the sources at baseline (Fig. 1D and Table S5).
+Though we saw differences between experiments at the community level, there were no OTUs that were significantly different between experiments within Schloss, Young, and Envigo mice at baseline (all P > 0.05).
 By using mice from six sources we were able to increase the variation in the starting communities to evaluate in a clindamycin-based CDI model.